PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 <div markdown class="grid">
 <div markdown>

 - *Display one question at a time*: shows each question as a separate page.
+May be useful for longer Tests or with maths-heavy content.
 - **!
-Do not tick !** *Prohibit backtracking*: stops students moving back to previous questions.
+Do not tick !** *Prohibit backtracking*: stops students going back to previous questions.
 - *Randomise questions*: shows all questions in a random order.
 With pagination, randomises questions within pages.
 - *Randomise answers*: shows MCQ options in a random order.
 - *Randomise pages*: if pagination is used, shows pages in a random order.
 The first page can be excluded (eg. instructions page).